kevayacht/login_manager/README.md

 Basic login management program.
 The idea of the program will be to implement a basic login service through the console to a python "backend" and database.

 # Setup
+A Virtual Environment needs to be set up for the package to be tested in.
+A blank Venv will suffice.
+simply run the following:
+1. make init
+2. make test

 # Tests
+*Tests are all located in the tests folder*

 # Basic Project Description and overview